Hamza97anh/Mental-Health-Machine-Learning/README.md

 - Storyboard of google slides.
 - We are using a Flask template along with D3.js to create a fully functioning and interactive dashboard.
 - A description of our topic and model will be at the top of the page.
-- We have our dataset in a table along with a way to filter the data based on year, mental illness, gender, employment status, and company size.
+- We have our dataset in a table along with a way to filter the data based on year, gender, self-employment, and company size.
-- Graphs created to help visualize our findings
+- Graphs and pictures of our analysis to help visualize our findings.